rjsmith1999/IMMERSE/_pages/log.md

 -------------------
 ## TODO:
+- Learn the process of building linux for Zynq/MPSoc (how and where do I apply the xdevconfig patch)
+- Maybe look at a tutorial for block designs in Vivado?

-- Finish 427 Lab 2
+- Finish 427 Lab 2 (and maybe look at the other Kernel labs)
-- Get scrubber projects to build
 - Read linux on MPSoc documentation from William
-- Study up on JTAG

 - Read documentation for PulseOx project
 - Make presentation for Linux on MPSoc